ayyouboulidi/manzeh/README.md

-This project is a web site build with react.
+This project is a freelance web site built with react.

-Here is an overview of the website: https://menzah-sidi-harazem.herokuapp.com
+Here is an overview on the website: https://menzah-sidi-harazem.herokuapp.com